Get

 A cat’s sense of smell is critical to their survival, and its significance starts from the day they’re born.
 They are born blind and dependent on their mother.
 That fact underscores the importance of smell, with several factors affecting the detection distance.

 Meteorological elements such as high winds and precipitation or a fan running indoors can affect the cat’s sense of smell.
-Let’s consider the answer to this question from the cat’s perspective; it’s believed that cats may be able to sense smells up to 4 miles!
+So, from how far away can cats detect a smell?
+It’s believed that cats may be able to sense smells up to 4 miles!

 Continue reading to learn where these numbers come from: